 My Emergency Fund.
 (I call it my sleep-at-night, and mental-health fund.)

 I’m going to keep this one easy.
 It’s really not a true financial investment, but it’s one of the most powerful investments that helps me maintain my mental health.
 Pro-tip: To be truly wealthy, your mental-health should always be your most important asset and investment.

 Discipline yourself to save, save, save so that you can build up an emergency fund with around 6-months of cash in it.
 I always keep about $10-15K available to me in cash.
 Why?
 That way I never have to stress about paying a bill.
 I never have to say “No” to an opportunity I really want to experience.
 I never have to worry about money in my short-term views.
 That freedom from worrying about money in my short-term views is priceless to me.

 I sleep soundly every night not having to worry about my money in my short-term decisions.
 My mental health is always my number one investment.
 I encourage you to prioritize your mental health the same way.
 Start your investing strategy by building an emergency fund of six months cash.
+We keep ours in a money market account that pays 2% interest.
 The peace it will bring you will be priceless to you.

 #2 Best Financial Investment:

 Individual Retirement Accounts (IRA and Roth IRA’s.)

 I am self-employed, so I have little knowledge or advice to give about employee-sponsored retirement plans as I’ve never had one.
 But I do have experience and advice on how to pick individual retirement plans, also known as IRA’s and Roth IRA’s.